whiteducksoftware/th-terraform-handson/README.md

 > 💡 You can find an example of how to create an MS SQL Database [here.](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/mssql_database)

+### Verify Challange 5

+Verify whether you passed the last challenge by running the `Test challenge 5` VSCode Task.

 ## Bonus - Migrate the State to Azure storage account

+Here you are on your own 🐱‍👤